NBA salary cap: Luxury tax

 While the soft cap allows teams to exceed the salary cap indefinitely by re-signing their own players using the "Larry Bird" family of exceptions, there are consequences for exceeding the cap by large amounts.
-A luxury tax payment is required of teams whose payroll exceeds a certain "tax level", determined by a complicated formula, and teams exceeding it are punished by being forced to pay bracket-based amounts for each dollar by which their payroll exceeds the tax level.
+A luxury tax payment is required of teams whose payroll exceeds a certain tax level, which is calculated using a "piecewise" mathematical function, and teams exceeding it are punished by being forced to pay bracket-based amounts for each dollar by which their payroll exceeds the tax level.

 While most NBA teams hold contracts valued in excess of the salary cap, few teams have payrolls at luxury tax levels.
 The tax threshold in 2005–06 was $61.7 million.
 In 2005–06, the New York Knicks' payroll was $124 million, putting them $74.5 million above the salary cap, and $62.3 million above the tax line, which Knicks owner James Dolan paid to the league.
 Tax revenues are normally redistributed evenly among non-tax-paying teams, so there is often a several-million-dollar incentive to owners not to pay the luxury tax.

-The luxury tax level for the 2008–09 season was $71.15 million.
-For the 2009–10 season, the luxury tax level was set at $69.92 million.
-The luxury tax level for the 2010–11 and 2012–13 NBA seasons was $70,307,000.